iainmckay/heliumd/README.md

 [Etcd](https://github.com/coreos/etcd) aware daemon for configuring [Varnish](https://www.varnish-cache.org/)

 Heliumd stores Varnish configuration inside Etcd, listens for changes and reconfigures Varnish.
-It is intended to be used in a Dockerized environment and can be used alongside a service such as [registrator](https://github.com/progrium/registrator/) to add and remove containers as they are started and stopped.
+It is intended to be used in a Dockerized environment and can be used alongside a service such as [registrator](https://github.com/progrium/registrator/).

 You can find a basic Docker project to get up and running [here](https://github.com/iainmckay/docker-heliumd).